-A lawsuit is never fun for a dentist — it tarnished their reputation and potentially drains their bank account.
+A lawsuit is never fun for a dentist, or anyone for that matter.
+For a dental professional, a lawsuit can tarnish their reputation and potentially drain their bank account.

 That’s where dental malpractice insurance comes in handy to help protect innocent dentists.